mdholloway/mdholloway.github.io/resume.markdown

 ---

 ## Experience
+### Zendesk
+#### Senior software engineer (2021-present)

+* Currently leading development of a [Flink](https://flink.apache.org/)-based streaming data platform for creating and storing aggregated platform usage data per customer.
+  * Created an RFC document to collect and incorporate feedback on the proposed system design from across Zendesk engineering.
+  * Presented the project to department colleagues (both technical and non-technical).
+  * Currently leading the hands-on implementation work.

+* Worked on migrating storage of archived support tickets from a legacy [Riak](https://riak.com/index.html) backend to [DynamoDB](https://aws.amazon.com/dynamodb/).

+* Conducted an observabilty audit on archived tickets and added dozens of new monitors and alerts around archived ticket storage and retrieval.

 ### Wikimedia Foundation
-#### Senior software engineer (2020-present)
+#### Senior software engineer (2020-2021)

+* Led the development of a [push notifications infrastructure](https://www.mediawiki.org/wiki/Wikimedia_Product_Infrastructure_team/Push_Notifications_Infrastructure) for the Wikipedia apps.

-* Currently working to improve Wikimedia’s product analytics infrastructure by building a set of [client libraries](https://wikitech.wikimedia.org/wiki/Event_Platform/Client) (JS, Java, PHP, & Swift) for analytics event production.
+* Worked to improve Wikimedia’s product analytics infrastructure by building a set of [client libraries](https://wikitech.wikimedia.org/wiki/Event_Platform/Client) (JS, Java, PHP, & Swift) for analytics events.

-* Serve as team delegate on the Wikimedia [Technical Decision Forum](https://www.mediawiki.org/wiki/Technical_Decision_Forum), which provides advice on high-impact, cross-cutting, and/or hard-to-undo technical decisions.
+* Served on the [Technical Decision Forum](https://www.mediawiki.org/wiki/Technical_Decision_Forum), where I provided feedback on high-impact, cross-cutting, and hard-to-undo technical decisions.

-* Mentor colleagues on developing and deploying extensions for [MediaWiki](https://www.mediawiki.org/wiki/MediaWiki) and working with Wikimedia’s [technical infrastructure](https://wikitech.wikimedia.org/wiki/Main_Page).
+* Mentored colleagues on developing and deploying extensions for [MediaWiki](https://www.mediawiki.org/wiki/MediaWiki), Wikimedia's open-source publishing platform, and on navigating Wikimedia’s [technical infrastructure](https://wikitech.wikimedia.org/wiki/Main_Page).

-* Led the development of [backend infrastructure for push notifications](https://www.mediawiki.org/wiki/Wikimedia_Product_Infrastructure_team/Push_Notifications_Infrastructure) for the Wikipedia apps.

 #### Software engineer (2015-2020)

-* Led the development of a MediaWiki [extension](https://www.mediawiki.org/wiki/Extension:MachineVision) to provide [image-labeling suggestions](https://commons.wikimedia.org/wiki/Commons:Structured_data/Computer-aided_tagging) from Google Cloud Vision for images uploaded to Wikimedia Commons.
+* Led the development of a MediaWiki [extension](https://www.mediawiki.org/wiki/Extension:MachineVision) to provide machine-generated [image-labeling suggestions](https://commons.wikimedia.org/wiki/Commons:Structured_data/Computer-aided_tagging) from Google Cloud Vision for images uploaded to Wikimedia Commons.

-* Built infrastructure for suggesting in-app micro-contributions to the Wikimedia projects in the [Suggested Edits](https://www.mediawiki.org/wiki/Wikimedia_Apps/Suggested_edits) feature and for [tracking contributions](https://www.mediawiki.org/wiki/Extension:WikimediaEditorTasks) made through the feature.
+* Built infrastructure for suggesting in-app micro-contributions to the Wikimedia projects for the [Suggested Edits](https://www.mediawiki.org/wiki/Wikimedia_Apps/Suggested_edits) feature, and for [tracking contributions](https://www.mediawiki.org/wiki/Extension:WikimediaEditorTasks) made through the feature.

-* Developed a set of REST APIs backed by Node.js services to support [Page Previews](https://www.mediawiki.org/wiki/Page_Previews) on the web and provide [page and feed content](https://www.mediawiki.org/wiki/Wikimedia_Apps/Team/RESTBase_services_for_apps) to the Wikipedia apps.
+* Developed a set of REST APIs backed by Node.js services to support [Page Previews](https://www.mediawiki.org/wiki/Page_Previews) on the web and provide [article and featured feed content](https://www.mediawiki.org/wiki/Wikimedia_Apps/Team/RESTBase_services_for_apps) to the Wikipedia apps.

-* Built [browser extensions](https://www.mediawiki.org/wiki/Wikimedia_Apps/Reading_list_browser_extension) for Chrome, Firefox, and Safari for adding Wikimedia wiki pages to reading lists available in the apps.

 * Developed a [featured-content feed](https://www.mediawiki.org/wiki/Wikimedia_Apps/Android_FAQ#Explore_feed) in the Wikipedia app for Android.